 Sanders has made his opposition to Hillary Clinton’s hawkishness a cornerstone of his campaign.
 But he hasn’t exactly been antiwar all his career.
 When it has come time to choose between defense jobs and a dovish defense policy, Sanders has consistently chosen to stand with the arms-makers rather than the peace-niks—leading to tension with some of the most adamant adherents of progressive ideology.

 Bernie is not good for workers:

-His campaign for the Democratic presidential nomination will be, at best, a re-run of his campaign last year and of Jesse Jackson’s primary runs in 1984 and 1988.
-Jackson’s campaigns galvanized an entire section of the left, channeled it toward the Democratic Party and directed its remnants to vote for a succession of corporate candidates like Walter Mondale and Michael Dukakis.
+His campaign for the Democratic presidential nomination will be, at best, a re-run of his campaign in 2016 and of Jesse Jackson’s primary runs in 1984 and 1988.
+Jackson’s campaigns galvanized an entire section of the left, channeled it toward the Democratic Party and directed its remnants to vote for a succession of corporate war candidates like Walter Mondale and Michael Dukakis.

 Based on his experience as Dennis Kucinich’s former press secretary, David Swanson has drawn the conclusion that the left should not support Sanders.
 “The best place to put our resources is into uncorrupted, principled, policy-driven, nonviolent, creative activism–including activism needed to create fair, open, verifiable elections,” Swanson wrote.

 “People have only as much liberty as they have the intelligence to want and the courage to take…” ~Emma Goldman

 and other real news resources…